-Bariatric Surgery in 2025: Safer, More Effective, and Accessible
+Bariatric Surgery in 2026: Safer, More Effective, Accessible

-What is bariatric surgery, and how does it work in 2025?
+What is bariatric surgery, and how does it work today?

 Gastric Bypass

-It is one of the most effective procedures for severe obesity and metabolic diseases like type 2 diabetes.
-By 2025, minimally invasive techniques have optimized the procedure.
+It is one of the most effective procedures for severe obesity and metabolic diseases like type 2 diabetes[1].
+By 2026, minimally invasive techniques have optimized the procedure.
+Read our complete guide on gastric bypass in Colombia.

 - -The stomach size is reduced, creating a small gastric pouch.